 You can find links to helpful online resources on Education Abroad's website, including U.S. State Department recommendations for safe travel and resources for LGBTQIA, students of color, students with disabilities, and more.
-We also highly recommend the resources available on Diversity Abroad's site.
+We also highly recommend contacting International SOS for advice.